-All licence holders under the Wildfire Act and the Forest and Range Practices Act have a responsibility to meet the requirements of those statutes and associated regulations.
-Where those responsibilities are not known, or are poorly understood, training material is easily accessible on the internet, or, professional foresters and/or registered forest technologists can be hired to provide training.
+Forest and range licence holders have the responsibility of meeting all of the requirements of the Forest and Range Practices Act, the Wildfire Act and associated regulations.
+Where those responsibilities are not known, or are poorly understood, the Board encourages licence holders to access information available on the internet, and contract the appropriate resource professional.
 In addition, the Board has recently written a new guideline, What to Expect During a Board Compliance Audit, to help small licensees avoid issues most commonly found in past audits.